Updated for Drop 6

 - You can only complete a run set in a single piece of gear (pants for example), so you’ll need high quality runes and at least 4 slots to complete a level 8 rune set

-- You can use the same set in other pieces (better stat optimization)
+- You can use the same regular set in other pieces (better stat optimization), but not class sets

-- Fusion runes are slot specific, and provides an AMP-like effect
+- Fusion runes are gear specific, can fit into any rune type slot, and provides an AMP-like effect:

 Learning to Heal